ohmygaugh-crypto/CNCF_Landscape_Minesweeper/minesweeper/Readme.md

-# Minesweeper game written with ChatGPT
+# Minesweeper game written with Claude

 This project is an HTML Minesweeper game written as a result of my interaction with OpenAI's [ChatGPT](https://chat.openai.com/chat).
 At the time of writing, ChatGPT is available for free.